FrancisBanville/ms_interpreting_probabilities/README.md

 # Introduction

-As we try to navigate global biodiversity change (decline?), filling in knowledge gaps about biodiversity becomes instrumental to monitoring and mitigating those changes (@Gonzalez2022Monitor,
+As we try to navigate global biodiversity change, filling in knowledge gaps about biodiversity becomes instrumental to monitoring and mitigating those changes (@Gonzalez2022Monitor, @Abrego2021Accounting).
-@Abrego2021Accounting).
 However, cataloging species, populations and, in particular, ecological interactions is a substantial challenge.
 There are methodological and biological constraints that hinder our ability to observe all interactions, such as the spatial and temporal uncoupling of species (@Jordano1987PatMut) and the large number of possible interactions in a community, of which the vast majority are rare (@Jordano2016Samplingb).
 More generally, a handful of conditions must be satisfied for an interaction to be observed locally.
 First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest (@Blanchet2020Cooccurrencea).
-Then, they must encounter locally.
+Second, they must have some probability of meeting.
 Probabilities of interspecific encounters are typically low, especially for rare species with low relative abundances (@Canard2012Emergencea).
-Finally, their traits must be locally compatible (@Poisot2015Speciesa).
-This includes their phenology (@Olesen2010Missing, @Singer2012GeoMos), behavioral choices (@Pulliam1974Theory,
+Finally, their traits must be locally compatible (@Poisot2015Speciesa), including but not limited to phenology (@Olesen2010Missing, @Singer2012GeoMos), behavioral choices (@Pulliam1974Theory,
-@Choh2012PreRol), phenotypes (@Bolnick2011WhyInt, @Stouffer2011RolBod,
+@Choh2012PreRol), and phenotypes (@Bolnick2011WhyInt, @Stouffer2011RolBod,
-@Gravel2013InfFooa) and even the presence or abundance of a third species (e.g., of a more profitable prey species) (@Golubski2011ModMod, @Sanders2012Indirect).
+@Gravel2013InfFooa).
+Interactions may also be influenced by the presence or prevalence of a third species (e.g., of a more profitable prey species) (@Golubski2011ModMod, @Sanders2012Indirect).
+Documenting the location and timing of interactions becomes even more difficult when accounting for the spatiotemporal variability of ecological networks (@Poisot2012Dissimilaritya,
-Documenting the location and timing of interactions becomes even more difficult when accounting for the spatiotemporal variability of ecological networks (@Poisot2012Dissimilaritya, @Poisot2015Speciesa).
-Environmental factors, such as temperature (@Angilletta2004TemGro), drought (@Woodward2012CliCha), climate change (@Gilman2010FraCom, @Woodward2010ChaEco, @Araujo2011Usinga), and habitat modifications (@Tylianakis2007HabMod), contribute to this spatiotemporal variability of interactions by impacting species abundance and traits.
+@Poisot2015Speciesa).
+Environmental factors, such as temperature (@Angilletta2004TemGro), drought (@Woodward2012CliCha), climate change (@Gilman2010FraCom, @Woodward2010ChaEco, @Araujo2011Usinga), and habitat
+modifications (@Tylianakis2007HabMod), contribute to this spatiotemporal variability of interactions by impacting species abundance and traits.
 In this context, it is unsurprising that our knowledge of ecological interactions